kbroman/ProgrammingNotes/julia.md

 ---

-On linux, installed by downloading `.sh` file with "generic linux binaries", extracted to `/usr/local/src`, and put symbolic link to `/usr/local/src/julia-1.1.0/bin/julia` in `/usr/local/bin`
+On linux, installed by [downloading the `.tar.gz` file](https://julialang.org/downloads/) with "generic linux on x86", extracted to `/usr/local`, and put symbolic link to `/usr/local/julia-1.6.1/bin/julia` in `/usr/local/bin`

 ---